Jacobkooi/Hadamax/README.md

 ## CleanRL's C51 Usage  (With requirements_cleanrl.txt)

 1. Create a virtual environment and activate it.
+For example, if you use conda, run `conda create -n myenv "python>=3.8,<3.11"` and then `conda activate myenv`
 2. Install the required packages: `pip install -r requirements/requirements_cleanrl.txt`.
 3. Test: `python cleanrl/c51_hadamax.py --encoder='hadamax' --env_id='NameThisGameNoFrameskip-v4'`.